Skip to main content

 There are two principal ways to help finance a Saint Louis University education:

-1. Graduates will be able to employ central concepts from women’s and gender studies to analyze how culture and social institutions shape possibilities for justice in everyday life.
+1. Graduates will be able to employ central concepts from women’s and gender studies to analyze how culture and social institutions shape possibilities for justice in everyday life (introductory course; theory course).

-2. Graduates will be able to demonstrate how contemporary feminist thought and movements can take different forms among diverse populations within the United States and/or around the globe.
+2. Graduates will be able to demonstrate how contemporary feminist thought and movements can take different forms among diverse populations within the United States and/or around the globe (theory course; diversity and identity course).

-3. Graduates will be able to articulate how intersectionality facilitates an analysis of experiences and cultures.
-This can be demonstrated in research papers and in approaches to community action and service.
+3. Graduates will be able to articulate how the concept of intersectionality facilitates the analysis of individual and community experiences.
+This can be demonstrated in research papers and in approaches to community action and service (inquiry/research course; Praxis course; diversity and identity course).

-4. Graduates will be able to apply research skills and methodologies shaped by the discipline of women’s and gender studies in an original and substantial theoretical or empirical research project.
+4. Graduates will be able to apply research skills and methodologies shaped by the discipline of women’s and gender studies in an original and substantial theoretical or empirical research project (inquiry/research course).

-5. Graduates will be able to clearly explicate how their activist or service learning project intervenes in a current social justice issue pertaining to gender, race, or other forms of social inequality.
+5. Graduates will be able to clearly explicate how their activist or service-learning project intervenes in a current social justice issue pertaining to gender, race or other forms of social inequality (introductory course; Praxis course).

 Women's and gender studies students must complete a minimum total of 30 credits for the major.